Mid-American Conference baseball tournament: Location

 Initially, the tournament was hosted by the top seed, with Central Michigan hosting the inaugural tournament in 1981 at Theunissen Stadium in Mount Pleasant, Michigan.
 The following season, the MAC held the tournament at a neutral location, playing the 1982 tournament at Franklin County Stadium in Columbus, Ohio.
 The tournament returned to a campus site in 1983, being hosted by Western Michigan at Hyames Field in Kalamazoo, Michigan.

 When the tournament was revived in 1992, it continued to be held at campus sites, usually the home field of the top seed.
 Kent State hosted the first three tournaments after it was revived at Gene Michael Field in Kent, Ohio.
 The top seed continued to host through the 2007 tournament.

 The conference began using a neutral site in 2008.
 V.A.
 Memorial Stadium in Chillicothe, Ohio, hosted the tournament from 2008 through 2011, followed by ForeFront Field (initially known as All Pro Freight Stadium, later known as Mercy Health Park and Crushers Stadium) in Avon, Ohio, where it remained from 2012 through 2019 and was scheduled to be held in 2020.
-Following the tournament's reinstatement in 2022, it was again held at campus sites in 2022 and 2023, but the conference announced in August 2023 that the tournament would return to Mercy Health Park in 2024 through at least 2026.
+Following the tournament's reinstatement in 2022, it was again held at campus sites in 2022 and 2023, but the conference announced in August 2023 that the tournament would return to ForeFront Field, then known as Mercy Health Park, in 2024 through at least 2026.